Find Grad Schools

 18 Yearly Graduations

 Des Moines University - Osteopathic Medical Center is the 5th most popular school in the nation for students seeking a master's degree in anatomy.
 Roughly 1,500 attend the school each year.
 During the most recent year for which we have data, 18 people received their master's degree in anatomy from Des Moines University College of Osteopathic Medicine.
-Of these students, 56% were women and 13% were members of underrepresented racial-ethnic groups.
+Around 7% of these students were from an underrepresented racial-ethnic group, and 71% were women.

 18 Yearly Graduations